 Food waste already happens in the beginning of the food chain.
 Producers are responsible for 39% of the wastage, which means that these products won’t even make it to the supermarkets and food service industries.
 This producing group consists out of farmers, cultivators, factories, product packagers and trade intermediaries.
 There are various reasons for them to throw away products: crop losses, overproduction or odd sizes and looks are just a few examples.
 Customers prefer the prettiest products, even though a crooked cucumber tastes the same as its straight sibling!
 The question remains: what happens to the surplus of food that’s often totally fine, albeit with a flawed appearance?
 We believe there should be a market for these products as well.

-At Instock, we pick up products from producers such as fish traders and meat packages.
-Hopefully, more initiatives that value these surplus products will arise.
 Think about it: throwing away food doesn’t only cost money.
 The energy that has been put into the cultivation, the packaging, the transportation and the refrigeration of the food goes to waste just as well!
 That’s a pity, right?

 Supermarkets are liable for about 5% of all food wastage.
 Among the causes are judgmental errors concerning supply and demand (which would lead to an excess of products), and overly high quality standards.
 Besides, consumers often give products like a small zucchini or a blemished cauliflower the cold shoulder.
 Crafty ordering systems that can measure the expected demand have been created to prevent wastage from happening.
 Has this demand still been overestimated?
 No worries: discount stickers are a good way to stimulate the sale of these surplus products.
 Another approach to reduce waste is the digital development of apps like No Food Wasted.